Threadstone-Wiki/Threadstone-Wiki/pages/tick-phases.md

 ## Networking Phase
 Players joining or leaving the server get added or removed.

+Every 900 ticks an autosave occurs.
+During an autosave, all loaded chunks get [saved](chunk/chunk.md#saving), and all non-spawn chunks which are outside of view distance of all players get scheduled to be [unloaded](chunk/chunk.md#unloading).

 # Immediate Updates
 When a block gets updated it can either perform an action *immediately* or it can *schedule* an action to happen in a certain tick phase.